 - What kind of app are you going to build;

 - Are you going to cover one or multiple platforms;

 - What would be the estimated cost for the development?

 Resolving the problems above, you will establish your project’s scope.

 Time to put collected and approved data into functional requirements (what the application will do), non-functional requirements (how the application will do that), and the overall scope of the MVP (minimal viable product) for your project.
 Ideally, all the specifications may be transformed into software requirements specification documents.
 Note that, at this stage, only technical details, the barebones of an app building, are discussed.
 We will discuss visual components in later acts.

 A roadmap for a project is a strategic communication document that defines important milestones, desirable goals, and timeframes for said goals as well as milestones to be met.
 Define objectives and split them into steps that the development team will take to achieve them.
 Through the roadmap, you will communicate to the team how all the ideas, features, and details will turn into a product.

 - software requirements specification (functional and non-functional requirements)

 - detailed project costs

-During the design stage, a UI/UX designer prepares a static prototype and, if clients ask, an interactive prototype of the app.
-By creating these prototypes we demonstrate how the app will look like, and what behavior it will show regarding planned features.
-It depends on the specific tasks and client needs.
+During the design stage, a UX/UI designer prepares a static prototype and, if clients request it, an interactive prototype of the app.
+By creating these prototypes, we demonstrate how the app will look, and what behavior it will display.
+Naturally, these things depend on the specific tasks and the client’s needs.